webysther/packagist-mirror/README.md

 🛫 Amazing data mirrors used to download repositories metadata built using this [recommended repository](https://packagist.org/mirrors) or another:

-Theses lists are ordered by country and sync time.
+> Lists are ordered by country and sync frequency.

 | Location        | Mirror      | Maintainer | Github | Sync | Since |
 | ------|-----|-----|-----|-----|-----|